jd-s/gold-standard-parallel-bible/README.md

-# Evaluation data for the annotation of German and English New Testament texts with Strong's numbers
+# Evaluation Data for the Annotation of German and English New Testament Texts with Strong's Numbers

-This repository holds a gold standard for parallel Bible texts and offers the annotation of 20 NT verses with Strong's numbers refering to Greek words.
+This repository provides a gold standard for parallel Bible texts and offers annotation of 20 New Testament verses with Strong's numbers referring to Greek words, see https://doi.org/10.5281/zenodo.8024803.

-We considered three German texts (Luther 2017, Schlachter and Hoffnung für alle) and two English texts (New Revised Standard Version and World English Bible):
+We considered three German texts (Luther 2017, Schlachter, and Hoffnung für alle) and two English texts (New Revised Standard Version and World English Bible):

 | Name        | Language | Year | Approach            |
 |-------------|----------|------|---------------------|